 “We felt that the whole machine was teetering on the brink of collapse.
 Some amazing things went down in Britain during the ’70s—the government decided they could disempower the unions by having a three-day week, for instance.
 Can you imagine that? … There were garbage strikes, train strikes, power strikes, the lights were going out—everything seemed on the brink, and looking through youthful, excitable eyes it seemed the very future of England was at stake.” – Joe Strummer

-In 1970, when Joe Strummer was just 18-years-old, the future frontman for The Clash was asked to identify the body of his older brother David who committed suicide.
-David’s body was found on a bench in London’s Regent’s Park where it had laid for three days after he swallowed a lethal dose of pills.
+In 1970, when Joe Strummer was just 18-years-old, the future frontman for The Clash was asked to identify the body of his older brother David who had committed suicide.
+David’s body was found on a bench in London’s Regent’s Park where it laid for three days after he swallowed a lethal dose of pills.
 At the time of David’s death, he was estranged from his family and had joined The National Front, a far-right fascist organization that enticed angry young men and promoted neo-Nazi ideologies.
 In the years that followed The Clash rose to prominence in Britain’s burgeoning punk music scene, but Joe Strummer rarely talked about his brother and the impact of his death.

 Despite Strummer’s silence on the subject, his music tells a vivid story about the circumstances that gave rise to The National Front and why the unsavory group may have appealed to his sibling.
 The frontman’s grief metastasized and found expression in the reggae rhythms and punk riffs that characterize The Clash.
 Between 1977 and 1985 the band recorded a handful of studio albums that gave voice to the disenfranchised while railing against social injustice, criticizing nationalism, denouncing racism, condemning capitalism and mourning the victims of perpetual war.